zeta-chain/zetachain-improvement-proposals/zip9.md

 curve.
 The former is older with about 100 bits security entropy while the latter is 128bits.
 The former is the one that zk-SNARKS Groth16 scheme often uses.

-On EVM chains the older BN254 (also called alt_bn128) curve must be used as it's the only one that's currently efficiently supported via precompiles.
+On EVM chains (except Ethereum) the older BN254 (also called alt_bn128) curve must be used as it's the only one that's currently efficiently supported via precompiles.

-New upgrade Pectra (expected on mainnet on Mar 2025) includes precompiles support for BLS12-381 and its standard hash to curve.
+New Ethereum upgrade Pectra (expected on mainnet on Mar 2025) includes precompiles support for BLS12-381 and its standard hash to curve.
+Other EVM chains might follow.

 On Solana the BN254 curve must be used as it's efficiently supported via syscall.